Hey there. 👋

 Stuff I work on 🛠

-I manage product and editorial at WhereBy.Us.
-We make engaging local media and experiences for emerging cities.
+I co-founded and manage product and editorial at WhereBy.Us.
+We make engaging media and experiences for curious locals in emerging cities.

-I served on the conference committee for the 2016 Annual Workshop of Society for News Design, an international organization for news media professionals and visual communicators.
+I serve on the board of the Society for News Design, an international organization for news media professionals and visual communicators.

 I co-founded Code for Miami as a Code for America brigade in 2013.
 It's now an independent nonprofit dedicated to improving life in Miami-Dade County through technology.